 The parts of a surfboard

-The first thing to know is that there are several important elements within the table.
+The first thing to know is that there are several important elements within the board.
 It is the basic and fundamental element to be able to practice the sport, so it is advisable to know it not only in practice, but also in theory.
 Knowing its parts will mean being able to perform better movements and take into account the explanations of your instructor at the surf school.

 The parts of a surfboard